 How to Backup Text Messages on Google One

 Google One is a paid subscription by Google that allows you to extend your initial 15GB of storage available for Google Drive, Gmail, and Google Photos to 100GB or more.
-Once again, this is not a service that most users should need as 15GB is plenty already.
-The benefit of Google One though is that it offers a unified experience for your Google services, storage and backup.
+Once again, this is not a service that most users need, as 15GB is plenty already.
+The benefit of Google One is that it offers a unified experience for your Google services, storage, and backup.